cyberbotics/webots-doc/reference/camera.md

 - `height`: height of the image in pixels

-- `type`: type of the camera: "color" or "range-finder".
-The camera types are described precisely in the corresponding subsection below.

 - `spherical`: switch between a planar or a spherical projection.
-A spherical projection can be used for example to simulate a biological eye or a lidar device.
+A spherical projection can be used for example to simulate a biological eye.
 More information on spherical projection in the corresponding subsection below.

 - The `near` field defines the distance from the camera to the near clipping plane.
 This plane is parallel to the camera retina (i.e. projection plane).
 The